sci-42ver/SICP_SDF/sicp_notes.md

     - 6.001 2007
   - read the book
   - use video when unable to understand
+- When learning OSTEP, I read almost the book word by word since there is not many formulae or programs in it.
+But when reviewing briefly what I have got from this learning method now, I found there is not much.
+  So I will read SICP cover to cover by reading the 1st sentence for each paragraph and decide whether to read more about that paragraph by whether that paragraph matters and I can get the idea merely from the 1st sentence.
+  But I will read footnote and quotes word by word since they may imply something important.
 - For SICP book, I didn't revisit the book back for something like
   > who explained it in terms of the “message-passing” model of computation that we *shall discuss in Chapter 3*
 # CS 61AS chapter 0